 An ESG risk, also known as a sustainability risk, is an ESG event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the underlying investment, and in turn each Sub-Fund.
 Where an ESG risk materialises in respect to a company, there may be a negative impact on, or may be an entire loss of, its value.
 This may be because of damage to its reputation with a consequential fall in demand for its products or services, loss of key personnel, exclusion from potential business opportunities, increased costs of doing business and/or increased cost of capital.
 A company may also suffer the impact of fines and other regulatory sanctions.
-The time and resources of the company's management team may also be diverted from furthering its business and become absorbed with seeking to deal with the relevant ESG risks may arise and impact a specific investment or may have a broader impact on an economic sector, geographical region and/or jurisdiction.
+The time and resources of the company's management team may also be diverted from furthering its business and become absorbed with seeking to deal with the relevant ESG risk(s), including changes to business practices and dealing with investigations and litigation.
+ESG risks may arise and impact a specific investment or may have a broader impact on an economic sector, geographical region and/or jurisdiction.
 ESG risks may give rise to loss of corporate assets and/or physical loss including damage to real estate and infrastructure.